Volunteering your time is the epitome of altruism, but a related benefit to your selfless service is that it can also give you a career boost.

-Get the Skills You Need Through Volunteering
+Find the Right Career for You Through Volunteering

 Not everyone picks the right college major and slides seamlessly into the field of their dreams.
 You learn, you evolve and sometimes you find out later on what is your true calling.
 In this case, volunteering is a great way to gain experience in the field that you aspire to join.

 To align your philanthropy with your career goals, first research your desired career.
 Figure out what the roles and responsibilities are.
 Then take a few classes to prepare you for those duties.